-She had no idea how to respond properly when guys talk to her; her brain is like a machine overheating.
+She had no idea how to respond the right way when guys talk to her; her brain is like a machine overheating.
 So, Mariana left him dumbfounded.
 She shook her head and walked away from him and towards Palazzo Braschi, the museum they were working for their internship.

 “Just because he is handsome did not mean he could graft on me.
 He could do that elsewhere to anyone, far from me,” Mariana quietly breathed to herself.

-Ever since the incident happened in 2013, Mariana kept to herself and not entirely allowed anyone to get too close to her life.
-Though she felt immense attraction towards Jace, she shut her feelings down.
+Since the incident happened in 2013, Mariana kept to herself and not entirely allowed anyone to get too close to her life, and though she felt immense attraction towards Jace, she shut her feelings down.